This department is supervised by the Africana Studies Committee:

 POLS BC3810 *Colloquium on Aid, Politics & Violence in Africa.
 4 points.

-Prerequisites: POLS UN1601 or the equivalent.
+Prerequisites: POLS V1601 or the equivalent.
 Admission by application through the Barnard department only.
+Enrollment limited to 16 students.
+Barnard syllabus.

 Explores the concepts, theoretical traditions and debates around development and humanitarian aid, focusing on the relationships between aid, politics, and violence.
 It looks at the political and military impacts of aid, the linkage between humanitarian aid and conflict resolution, and aid's contribution to perpetuating subtle forms of domination.
 (Cross-listed by the Africana Studies and the Human Rights Programs.)